List of Teen Titans (TV series) characters: Monsieur Mallah

-Monsieur Mallah is a hyper-intelligent African gorilla capable of human speech who develops many of the Doomsday Devices used by the Brotherhood.
+Monsieur Mallah (voiced by Glenn Shadix) is a hyper-intelligent African gorilla capable of human speech who develops many of the Doomsday Devices used by the Brotherhood.
 Mallah is also adept at using weapons, such as grenades and a laser-firing minigun, in conjunction with his bestial strength.
 Mallah is extremely loyal to his master and is his trusted confidant.
-It is he who suggests that they escape when the Titans begin to regroup against them, but their retreat is thwarted by Robin and Beast Boy; he is beaten by Beast Boy, and is the second-to-last Brotherhood member to be subjected to the freezing machine in "Titans Together".